-While there is strong evidence of regional convergence across many countries, the studies cited in the preceding section suggests that this process has decelerated in recent decades and remains incomplete.
+While there is strong evidence of regional convergence across many countries, the studies cited in the preceding section suggests that this process has stalled in recent decades.
 This is reflected in the persistence of regional income gaps shown in Figure 5.
 In this section, we turn to a large theoretical and empirical literature in economic geography that studies the drivers of persistence.